developersCradle/java-web-dev-soap-rest-api/README.md

     <img src="REST_API_Design_Development_&_Management_Description.PNG" alt="REST API Design, Development & Management" style="width:900px;"/>
 </p>

 This repository is trying to be one place quest for understanding REST API Design/Development.

+> In the grand tapestry of knowledge, every thread of learning weaves a brighter future.
+> I’m happy to share that I’ve obtained a new certification: REST API Design, Development & Management. 🐟
+> ~ *DevelopersCradle*

 Contains my own notes with some course material.
 This course servers as start, but later might add even more resources.

 Learn the REST API Concepts, Design best practices, Security practices, Swagger 2.0/OAI, Hands-on API Management by **Rajeev Sakhuja** ©.